 Notes

-- Storage: Store leftover waffles in an airtight container in the refrigerator for up to 3 days and in the freezer for up to 3 months.
+- Storage: Store leftover pancakes in an airtight container in the refrigerator for up to 7 days or in the freezer for up to 3 months.

 Kait petrie says